The Best Places to Stay in Goa in 2023 – Insider’s Tips for all Beaches and all Budgets.

 Candolim is also close to all the best things to do in Goa with kids including waterparks, go karting and the snow park – an experience all the family will love.

-Family friendly, sparkling clean, elegant 1 and 2 bedroom suites with a swimming pool only 1 minute from Candolim Beach.
+Family friendly, sparkling clean, elegant 1 and 2 bedroom suites with a swimming pool only 1 minute walk from Candolim Beach.

 For a quieter family holiday South Goa is the best choice.
 Colva is the most popular beach in South Goa so there’s plenty of restaurants and watersports, but it’s still alot less crowded than North Goa and makes a good choice for families.